sudorook/licensetool/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

+**IMPORTANT:** As of writing, `reuse-tool` requires that header templates exist
+at the root of the project directory.
+The presence
+`.reuse/templates/header.jinja2` is a requirement for this script to work so
+either:

+1. Copy `.reuse/` from this repository to the base of each project.
+2. Use [my fork](https://github.com/sudorook/reuse-tool) of reuse which uses
+   `python-appdirs` to read templates from a global location.
+(On Linux, copy
+   `.reuse/` to `~/.local/share/reuse`.)

 ## Embed SPDX metadata